crashoverride777/swifty-ads/README.md

 # Cocoa Pods

 I know that the current way of copying the .swift file(s) into your project sucks and is bad practice, so I am working hard to finally support CocoaPods very soon.
-The only problem I have with this repository is that it requires 3rd party SDKs, so it will not be as easy to do compared to my other repositories.
+The only problem I have with this repository is the requirement of 3rd party SDKs, so it will not be as easy to do compared to my other repositories.

 # Pre-setup: -D DEBUG" custom flag